Mixton/zabbix-oio/README.md

 These scripts use the default 'OPENIO' NS.
 You can modify it to fit your needs in 'userparameter_openio.conf' and 'zabbix-oiosds-discover.py'

 This tamplate only discovers oio SDS services and tracks the scores.
-Waiting for 1704 so that it can list and get account metrics
+Waiting for the next stable release so that it can list and get account metrics

+To monitor beanstalkd you can use this template: https://github.com/Mixton/zabbix-beanstalkd, it's the same install procedure as the zabbix-oio.

 To monitor oio-sds nodes you might want to use a template that gives you disks info too.
 This one works well: https://github.com/grundic/zabbix-disk-performance